airslate-oss/python-airslate/README.rst

 ===================

-``airslate`` is released under the `Apache Licence 2.0 <https://choosealicense.com/licenses/apache-2.0/>`_, and the code on `GitHub <https://github.com/airslate-oss/python-airslate>`_.
+``airslate`` is released under the `Apache Licence 2.0 <https://choosealicense.com/licenses/apache-2.0/>`_, the code lives on `GitHub <https://github.com/airslate-oss/python-airslate>`_, and the latest release on `PyPI <https://pypi.org/project/airslate/>`_.
 It’s rigorously tested on Python 3.7+.

 If you'd like to contribute to ``airslate`` you're most welcome!

 .. -support-